nhsconnect/prm-practice-migration/guide/01-kickoff.md

 ### Technical Survey and Hardware
 If the Practice is not already aware, the Technical survey (next phase) may result in the identification of new or additional hardware being required for purchase and unexpected costs.
 This may not apply in all cases.
 You may want to highlight this early so that the Practice and CCG are aware of this possibility before the Technical survey is completed.

+### Notification of 3rd parties and links
+Make a list of all the supporting/connecting systems and community services that the Clinical system or the Practice works with, for example...

+* Electronic Prescription Service (EPS)
+* Pathology and test labs
+* Pharmacies
+* Third party system suppliers, for example DocMan for document scanning

+Next, plan and schedule how you will give notice to them of your system change.
+The earlier you give notice of your Cutover and Go Live dates the better.
+The notice period required will vary, for example, the Electronic Prescription Service may require 5 weeks, whereas DocMan may require 5 days.
+However, add a task to your plan to contact and remind each party the week before and on the day when you require changes to be made.

+### Notification of Patients
+During the migration, you may need to remove access to online services such as the ability to book appointments online and you may also require patients to re-register on your new online service system (if applicable).
+Therefore, discuss how you will notify patients in advance.
+Most practices display posters many weeks in advance to create awareness.
+You may also want to discuss what online messaging is put in place when the service is removed e.g. what happens if a patient tries to access the online service when it ceases to be available.

+### Training
+We recommend you discuss how you will approach training at a high level.
+[Read more about training](training).